Bulgarian National Bank: War period (1912–1918) and aftermath

+Interwar stabilization and World War II

-During the wars (1912–1918) the BNB was forced to almost limitlessly lend to the Government and increase the note issue and the amount of notes in circulation.
-The Bulgarian Lev came out of the wars strongly depreciated, and during the decade afterwards the Bank made efforts to restore its value.
-As a result, in 1928, with the support of the Financial Committee of the League of Nations, Bulgaria was granted a big loan (called 'Stabilisation Loan') intended to stabilise the Lev; to reinforce the capital stock of the BNB; and to liquidate the Government's debt to the Bank.
+In 1928, Bulgaria was granted a large "Stabilisation Loan" coordinated by the Economic and Financial Organization of the League of Nations.
+This was intended to stabilize the Lev, to reinforce the capital stock of the BNB, and to liquidate the Government's debt to the Bank.
 Two new laws were passed for the same purpose – the Law on the BNB, which made the most profound institutional changes to the Bank (it became a real central bank of issue free of any activities untypical of this type of bank), and the Law on the stabilisation of the Lev and on coinage, which established a gold standard in Bulgaria whereby 92 Leva equalled 1 gram of pure gold.

 All these steps supported the Bank's business during the years of the Great Depression (1929–1933).
 From the mid-1930s till Bulgaria entered the Second World War in 1941 the BNB went through a revival.
-At that time the building of the Bank was constructed, which houses it to the present day.
+At that time, the building of the Bank was constructed, which houses it to the present day.

 During the Second World War, the BNB was compelled again to lend to the Government and deal with the depreciation of the Lev.

+Communist era

-The 1947 Law on Banks carried out a drastic reform: private banks were nationalised and the banking system was transformed on the Soviet model and thus operated until the late 1980s.
-The BNB was entrusted to provide all financial services to the newly created overcentralised planned economy.
+The 1947 Law on Banks carried out a drastic reform: private banks were nationalized and the banking system was transformed on the Soviet model, and thus operated until the late 1980s.
+The BNB was entrusted to provide all financial services to the newly created overcentralized planned economy.
 The Bank too was obliged to directly lend to the Government and the economy, being directly subordinated to the Council of Ministers and the Minister of Finance.

-In 1952 the Bulgarian Mint was set up and it started minting circulation and commemorative coins.
+In 1952, the Bulgarian Mint was set up and it started minting circulation and commemorative coins.